 The first hard choice you need to make is picking the topic.
-Best topics are those who resonate with the audience: something that they do care about, are interested in or want to explore.
+The best topics are those who resonate with the audience: something that they do care about, are interested in, or want to explore.
 The topic should be current but not necessarily “hyped”.
 Good topics often solve a problem the audience experiences.
 A good rule of thumb is to ask yourself “would I want to learn about this topic?”.

 Jacek, one of my “sources”, pointed out that you don’t have to know everything about a given topic, it’s enough to feel comfortable with it.
 It might sound counter-intuitive, but picking a topic for a speech might boost your learning.